ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Personal data is *processed* any time an operation is performed on it.
 This includes collecting, storing, viewing, transmitting, and deleting it, whether or not by automated means.
 In the GDPR, a “controller” is the person or organization who determines the purpose and means of processing.
 A “processor” is a third party that processes the data on a controller’s behalf.

 The GDPR defines seven primary principles for processing personal data.
 These principles inform the purposes of all of the specific provisions of the GDPR.
-Understanding them goes a long way towards having a good initial “gut reaction” for whether a particular use of personal data is likely to be acceptable.
+Understanding them goes a long way towards having a good initial insight for whether a particular use of personal data is likely to be acceptable.
 These are:

 1. **Lawfulness, Fairness and Transparency**<br>Process personal data in a way that is legal, fair and transparent to the data subject.